Querétaro (city)

 The city is a strong business and economic center and a vigorous service center that is experiencing an ongoing social and economic revitalization.
 All this has resulted in high levels of migration from other parts of Mexico.

 Querétaro has seen outstanding industrial and economic development since the mid-1990s.
-Querétaro metropolitan area has the 2nd highest GDP per capita among Mexico's metropolitan areas with US$20,000 after Monterrey.
+The Querétaro metropolitan area has a per capita GDP of US$20,000, second highest among Mexico's metropolitan areas after Monterrey.
 The city is the fastest-growing in the country, basing its economy on IT and data centers, logistics services, aircraft manufacturing and maintenance, call centers, the automotive and machinery industries, and the production of chemicals and food products.
 The region of Querétaro has a rapidly growing vineyards agriculture and hosts the famous wine producer from Spain Freixenet.
-Wine production in Querétaro is now the second largest in Mexico after that of the Baja California region.
+Wine production in the state of Querétaro is now the second largest in Mexico after that of the Baja California region.

 Major international corporations in the aerospace, electronics, automotive, chemical, food, and financial areas have their national headquarters in Querétaro.

 Etymology

 In the Otomi language, it is referred to as "Maxei" or "Ndamaxei", which means ball game and the grand ball game respectively.
 In the Mendocino Codex the town is called Tlaschco or Tlaxco, from the Nahuatl word for ball game.
 However, Querétaro most likely comes from k'eri ireta rho, meaning place of the great people, especially since during Aztec times about 15,000 people lived here.
 Querétaro has an Aztec glyph to represent it as it was a tributary province.
 In 1655, it received a coat of arms from the Spanish Crown.

 The word Querétaro was voted by 33,000 participants as "the most beautiful word in the Spanish language", before being approved by the Instituto Cervantes.
-In Pre-Columbian terminology, Querétaro literally means "the island of the blue salamanders."
-Nevertheless, other scholars suggest that it can mean "place of the reptiles" or "place of the giant rocks."
+In Pre-Columbian terminology, Querétaro literally means "the island of the blue salamanders".
+Nevertheless, other scholars suggest that it can mean "place of the reptiles" or "place of the giant rocks".